Specialist Directory · United Kingdom

 Understand Your Injury First

-We’ve found that a short read before your consultation helps you describe symptoms accurately and ask the right questions.
+A short read before your consultation helps you describe symptoms accurately and ask the right questions.
 Pick whichever matches your situation:

 Shoulder pain from smashing or reaching back — see padel shoulder pain for a breakdown of which structure is likely affected